-Have you ever swam with starfish?
+Have you ever swum with starfish?
 Watched an island disappear before your eyes?
 Or frolicked on a sand bank engulfed by palm trees?
-Well on the Honda Bay Islands in Puerto Princesa, Palawan, Philippines you can do all of these activities for about $30 USD per person!
+Well on the Honda Bay Islands in Puerto Princesa, Palawan, Philippines, you can do all of these activities for about $30 USD per person!
 Wow, and I thought $30 for a brunch was a deal!

 In this video and blog article, Deanna Troy Travels explores the three most exciting islands of Honda Bay - Starfish Island, Luli Island and Cowrie Island - all while getting more and more sunburnt as the day goes on!
 Haha.

 As I've mentioned before, the Philippines has over 7,000 islands, making trip planning somewhat chaotic.
 Never fear though, I'm here!
 This tour we went on explored three islands on the Honda Bay.
 This is a bay off of the Puerto Princesa city of the Palawan Island in the Philippines.
 Palawan Island alone has numerous mini islands, cities and adventures to engage in.
 And to think - it's only 1 of 7000!